Get your free and exclusive +30-page Authentication Analytics Whitepaper

 6. Passkey Insights#

-Passkey Insights provides deep visibility into the characteristics and nature of passkeys created in your project.
+Passkey Insights provides deep visibility into the characteristics and nature of passkeys created in your app.
 This passkey analytics section helps you understand how users store and manage their passkeys.

 6.1 Authenticator Distribution#